Independent bookshops across the country are closing their doors to protect staff and customers from the coronavirus

 Golden Hare Books, Edinburgh- The bookshop is closed until further notice.
 Staff are working quickly to expand the online shop so that people are able to place orders but they also accept orders via email, orders are limtied to what is already in the shop.

 Mainstreet Books, Scottish Borders- The shop is now closed.
 They have a new online shop which stocks some of their books, but the full range of titles is available if readers contact them by email.
 Books can be sent across the UK.

 They also offering a book subscription service and encourage people to buy gift vouchers at this time.
 They ask those who are self-isolating to get in touch so they can try to make home delivery arrangments with you.

 The Portobello Bookshop, Edinburgh- Portobello owner Jack Clark told The Boookseller: "It's been extremelly tough deciding the right path, with so little guidance or clear narrative from the government."
 The online shop has also had to close, but girft cards can still be purchased.

 The Ullapool Bookshop, Ullapool- The bookshop is temporarily closed but the online shop is still open.

-Griffin Books, Penarth- The shop is now closd, however they are also offering orders over the phone (029 2070 6455), email and on socail media.
-They are hand delivering in the local area or will post anywhere.
+Griffin Books, Penarth- The shop is now closed to the public, however they are taking orders over the phone (029 2070 6455), email and on socail media.
+They are hand delivering in the local area for free or will post anywhere.